splunk/melting-cobalt/README.md

                         config file path
   -o OUTPUT, --output OUTPUT
-                        file to write to the results, defaults to results.json.log -v, --version         shows current zoidbergstrike version -i INPUT, --input INPUT
+                        file to write to the results, defaults to results.json.log -v, --version         shows current melting-cobalt version -i INPUT, --input INPUT
                         newline delimeted file of cobalt strike server ips to grab beacon configs from. example ips.txt
 ```

 ## Search Examples

-The following searches are provided out of the box and more may be added to [`search.yml`](https://github.com/splunk/zoidbergstrike/blob/main/search.yml) for more data.
+The following searches are provided out of the box and more may be added to [`search.yml`](https://github.com/splunk/melting-cobalt/blob/main/search.yml) for more data.

 #### Shodan